-- 1. Business Report for 2019.
-(Please see Annex 1) - 2.
-Audit Committee's Review Report on the 2019 Financial Statements.
-(Please see Annex 2) - 3.
-Report on the distribution of employee and directors' remuneration for 2019. (proposed by the Board of Directors)
+Details: The 2019 Audit Committee's Review Report as per Annex 2.(page 11).

+3. Report on the distribution of employee and directors' remuneration for 2019 (proposed by the Board of Directors).

 - (1) The distribution of remuneration was implemented pursuant to the Company's Articles of Incorporation. - (2) In light of the Company having no pretax profits for 2019, the Board has determined that there will be no distribution of employee and directors' remuneration on March 25, 2020.